Introduction to Python

 1. Summary

-We are going to make a brief introduction to Python, explaining the types of data we have, the operators, the use of functions and classes.
-We will also see how to use iterable objects, how to use modules, etc.
+Let's make a brief introduction to Python, explaining the data types we have, operators, the use of functions and classes.
+Additionally, we will see how to use iterable objects, how to use modules, etc.

 There are 7 data types in Python